SchwarzIT/onyx/apps/docs/src/basics/accessibility.md

 ### Screen readers

-A screen reader is a software (mostly integrated in your browser natively) that either uses braille display or reads text aloud.
-In common, the program identifies and localizes **visible and hidden** content, including paragraphs, buttons and alternative texts, what leads to a sensitive handling with the content and the components.
+A screen reader is a software (mostly integrated natively in your browser) that either uses braille display or reads text aloud.
+In common, the program identifies and localizes **visible and hidden** content (including paragraphs, buttons and alternative texts) which leads to an accessible handling of the content and components.

 #### Structure & Hierarchy